 Reduced Anxiety:

 Safe Spaces: Cat trees provide hiding spots and elevated perches that offer cats a sense of security.
 This can be particularly beneficial for anxious or shy cats, giving them a place to retreat and feel safe.
+Discover more ways to show your cat love and enhance their comfort at home.

 Environmental Enrichment: The complexity of cat trees, with their various levels and features, stimulates a cat's natural curiosity and hunting instincts, reducing stress and preventing boredom.